What is another word for rate?

 reɪtrate

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term rate.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word rate.

 English Synonyms and Antonyms